Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Mistake #5: Storing Damp Brushes

-Moisture breeds bacteria and mold.
-Let brushes dry completely before storing.
-Stand them upright or lay flat—never store bristle-down in a closed container.
+Moisture breeds germs and mold.
+Let brushes dry fully before storing.
+Stand them upright or lay flat — never store bristle-down in a closed container.

 From Our Community